Removing paint from brick can be a painstaking process, especially if you’re removing old and/or dry paint.

 Paint stripper is dangerous.

-When inhaled or absorbed through skin, they can cause dizziness, nausea, loss of coordination, and other serious health issues.
+When inhaled or absorbed through the skin, they can cause dizziness, nausea, loss of coordination, and other serious health issues.

 They may also cause skin burns and damage.